 Responsibilities of the Winners

 The winning authors shall:

-- Submit a short report (2 pages excluding pictures) and a short video (1 minute) describing their experience at SGC 2022 and IAC 2022 for inclusion on the SGAC website, newsletter or social media and that of our partner.
+- Submit a short video (1 minute) describing their experience at SGC and IAC for inclusion on the SGAC website, newsletter or social media and that of our partner.
 The report and video shall describe the experience of the winner at the events.
 For example, speakers that were particularly interesting, group discussions that stood out or other event highlights.